zeroDivZero/notes-excel/notes/functions/text/SEARCH.md

 ## Example

-Extracting first name from string where first and last names separated by space:
+Extracts first name from string where first and last names separated by space:

 ```excel
 =LEFT(A2,SEARCH(" ",A2)-1)